de-marauder/web3-auction-API/README.md

   WEB3_DEFAULT_ADDRESS=
   ```

-- `.env.db`bash: This file contains the environment variables for mongo container environments.
+- `.env.db`: This file contains the environment variables for mongo container environments.
 These values are used to configure container databases for different environments if you choose to use containers.
 See [mongo-init script](./mongo-init.sh) for more information on how they are used.
   ```
   MONGO_INITDB_ROOT_bashUSERNAME=<api-user>
   MONGO_INITDB_ROOT_PASSWORD=<password>